Space-Kobold/Alpha-Paradox-14/Legal.md

+# NOTICE:
+## Alpha Paradox 14 is no longer in development and is not accepting contributions

 # Disclaimer
 - The information presented here is for informational purposes only and does not constitute legal advice, nor is it a replacement for reading license text.
 If there is a conflict between this text and any of the attached licenses/agreements, or other agreements with SpaceKobold those agreements take precedence.